 • Know who decides policy in Venezuela: Stay up to date with information from the House Foreign Affairs Committee and the Senate Committee on Foreign Relations

-• Organize a community gathering about aid, policy, and what your tax dollars are going to support in foreign countries.
+• Organize a community gathering about aid, policy, and what your tax dollars will support in foreign countries.